Douglas Day

 While finishing his PhD, Day taught and wrote at Washington and Lee University.
 In his first published essay, The War Stories of William Faulkner, the former pilot analyzes the early short stories about WWI pilots written by Faulkner, who had aspired to be an RAF pilot and may or may not have flown.
 (His UVa conversations with Faulkner are cited in the footnotes.)
 When Day's graduate work was complete in 1962, the University of Virginia offered him a faculty position.
 Day taught at UVa for the rest of his life.
-He was considered an expert on Faulkner but also championed a variety of twentieth century work including F. Scott Fitzgerald, Ernest Hemingway, European writers such as Natalie Sarraute and Jean Anouilh, and the literature of Spain and Latin America.
+He was considered an expert on Faulkner but also championed a variety of twentieth century work including F. Scott Fitzgerald, Ernest Hemingway, European writers such as Nathalie Sarraute and Jean Anouilh, and the literature of Spain and Latin America.
 He would win a Phi Beta Kappa Prize in 1963 for his first book of literary criticism, Swifter than Reason, a study of the poetry of Robert Graves.
 In 1974 he won a National Book Award for his biography of British writer Malcolm Lowry, best known for the novel Under the Volcano.
 R.W.B.
 Lewis called Malcolm Lowry: A Biography "a biographical work of art."
 Day also edited Lowry's novel, Dark is the Grave Wherein My Friend is Laid, for posthumous publication, assisting Lowry's widow, Margerie Bonner.